ENFR

 Exploring the issues between trust, technology and health

 Telemedicine, health applications, and connected medical devices are all new technologies that are increasingly relied upon in Health.
 They raise ethical, legal and social questions related to artificial intelligence and health data access, privacy and security.
-The Chair promotes research that examines the degree to which patients accept these innovations, along with the trust bestowed upon them by the general public.
+The Chair promoted research that examined the degree to which patients accept these innovations, along with the trust bestowed upon them by the general public.

 Developing health ecosystems